-Sears, the once-popular retailer, appears to be struggling to survive as we move through 2021.
-Sears Holding Company was formed 16 years ago via a merger between Sears, Roebuck & Co. and Kmart Holding Corporation.
+Sears, the once-popular retailer, appears to be struggling to survive as we move through 2022.
+Sears Holding Company was formed about 16 years ago via a merger between Sears, Roebuck & Co. and Kmart Holding Corporation.
 The company filed for bankruptcy nearly three years ago and very few Sears store locations remain operational.

 The merger, which executives at both retailers hoped would inject new life into the combined company, was disappointing.
 Sears Holding Company filed Chapter 11 paperwork in 2018.

-Sears and Kmart merger
+Sears and Kmart merging didn't really help.

 In 2005, Sears merged with the also-struggling retailer Kmart.
 Prior to the merger, Kmart Holding Corporation was publicly traded on the Nasdaq Exchange under the ticker symbol "KMRT."
 Sears, Roebuck & Co. was also a public company and traded on the NYSE under the symbol “S.”